ccsc-midsouth/ccsc-midsouth.github.io/index.md

 ## <a name="cfp">Call for Participation</a>

 Thank you for considering a submission to our conference.
 We invite paper submissions for in-person presentation at the conference.
 We are also accepting submissions for in-person panels, tutorials, workshops, and posters.
-There are also opportunities for student papers.

 #### Submission is an Easy 3-Step Process: